Divyakalgaiya/IPL-2025-winner-prediction/README.md

 This repository contains a machine learning project that predicts the winner of IPL 2025 based on historical and synthetic data.

-## 📁 Project Structure

-- `data/` - contains the datasets used for training and testing.
-- `models/` - contains saved models and outputs.
-- `scripts/` - contains the training and evaluation scripts.
+.

 ## 📈 Model Performance

-Accuracy: 85% on validation set
+Accuracy: 81%
-Techniques used: Random Forest, Logistic Regression, Gradient Boosting
+Techniques used: Random Forest, Logistic Regression, XGBoost, SVM

 ## 📂 Added Files